 Transfers to Greece were suspended following the European Court of Human Rights' decision in M.S.S. v.
-Belgium and Greece.
-The Minister was asked to formally indicate that removals were suspended and that Ireland would take responsibility but he did not respond.
-The decision to consider such applications has not been set out in any publicly accessible record and it is not therefore known if it is policy not to transfer or decide on a case by case basis.
-In such cases where the IPO considers the substantive application, the applicant is able to remain in reception facilities until the application is fully determined.
+Belgium and Greece in 2011.108 The Minister was asked to formally indicate that removals were suspended and that Ireland would take responsibility but he did not respond.
+The decision to consider